How to Make Your Own Shampoo Bars (with recipe)

 Now you can unmold, cut and cure your shampoo bars.
 For more information on soapmaking see my soapmaking series

-For more do-it-yourself posts like this, subscribe to my weekly-ish newsletter The Acorn, and join me on FacebookInstagram and Pinterest.
-I'd love to see you there!
+For more do-it-yourself posts like this, subscribe to my weekly-ish newsletter The Acorn, and join me on FacebookInstagram, and Pinterest.

 You might also enjoy: